-Residential water heating is the largest gas-consuming end use in the San Diego region (Figure 4.3) and thus offers the largest GHG emissions savings opportunity through electrification.
+Residential water heating is the largest gas consuming end use in the San Diego region (Figure 4.3) and thus offers the largest GHG emissions savings opportunity through electrification of this end use.

-Heat pump water heaters (HPWHs) have become widely available and very efficient.
-Their efficiency is measured using a Uniform Energy Factor (UEF) which presents an efficiency rating based on certain testing conditions.i The majority of available products have UEFs above 3, and several products with a UEF of 4 are now available in the market.
+Heat pump water heaters (HPWHs) have now become widely available in the market.
+HPWHs are very efficient water heating systems.
+Their efficiency is measured using a Uniform Energy Factor (UEF) which presents an efficiency rating based on certain testing conditions.
+The majority of the available products have UEFs above 3, and several products with a UEF of 4 are now available in the market.
 Electric resistance-based and combustion-based water heaters, whether tanked or tankless, cannot exceed a UEF of 0.99.

 The most popular HPWH technology is a hybrid HPWH which includes a heat pump, backup electric resistance coils, and hot water storage tanks.
 Hybrid HPWHs can be installed in many places, including garages, basements, back porches, and outdoor-vented closets.
-While siting details are beyond the scope of this policy document, these technologies' performances vary with differences in air temperature and ventilation.
-Generally, garages are an optimal place for the best performance in warmer climates, while basements may be a better in cooler climates.
+Depending on where they are installed, their performance differs widely because of differences in air temperature and ventilation.
+A garage is an optimal place for the best performance in warmer climates, while basements may be a better place in cooler climates.^{29, 30} several advantages over hybrid models: (a) it has a substantially higher capacity (approximately 3 times larger than hybrid models) and efficiency (with a rated COP of 5), (b) it only requires 13 Amp service, which could avoid upgrading an electrical panel (while a few new hybrid HPWH models also only require 15 Amps or so), and (c) it can raise water temperature up to 175° F and can operate in ambient temperatures down to -20° F.^{31, 32}

 Another HPWH technology is a split heat pump water heater with an outdoor compressor, sometimes called a "pure" HPWH because it does not need a backup resistance heater.
 As a split system, it offers more flexibility for placing the indoor unit within the living space.
-For example, Sanden produces a split HWPH that uses CO2 as a refrigerant.
-This split heat pump water heater has several advantages over hybrid models: it has a substantially higher capacity (approximately triple that of hybrid models) and efficiency (with a rated COP of 5), it only requires 13 Amp service, which could avoid upgrading an electrical panel, it can heat water to 175° F, and it can operate in ambient temperatures down to -20° F.
+Sanden produces a split HWPH that uses CO2 as a refrigerant.
+This split heat pump water heater has

-&lt;sup>i UEF is comparable to coefficient of performance: it measures the ratio of the energy service output to the energy input.
+1 UEF is comparable to coefficient of performance: it measures the ratio of the energy service output to the energy input.
 It is not exactly equal to the coefficient of performance for a water heater's heating element because it incorporates heat losses from the water storage tank.

 Both hybrid and pure HPWHs can offer load flexibility and work as demand response resources by storing additional thermal energy when electricity rates are low to avoid energy usage during peak hours.
-A 2018 study by Ecotope, Inc. found that this HPWH load flexibility can yield 15-20 percent savings on customer bills and 35 percent marginal cost savings for utilities in California.
-The demand flexibility of HPWHs can help mitigate grid impacts associated with electrification of water heating.
+A 2018 study by Ecotope, Inc. found that this HPWH load flexibility can result in customer bill savings of 15 to 20 percent, with about 35 percent utility marginal cost savings in California.33 The demand flexibility of HPWHs can help mitigate the grid impacts associated with electrification of water heating.